 My preferred method of painting mantels and cabinets is often airless spraying, but you can get beautiful results brushing and rolling too.
 Setting up the sprayer and the masking involved is sometimes overkill for a small mantel, but when you're painting one with lots of nooks and crannies, like my project pictures featured in this article, spraying is a big time saver.
 Spraying gives you a smoother finish when done right.

 Brushing and Rolling Mantels

 For mantel tops, cut in the rear edge where it meets the wall, using a 2 to 2 1/2-inch trim brush.
 I really like Purdy paint brushes, namely the XL series, but Wooster and Corona have good brushes are too.
-The best paint brush is one with soft bristles and angled to make cutting-in easier.
-Don't use a cheap brush, or one that's designed more for cutting in walls.
+The best paint brush for mantels is one with soft bristles and angled to make cutting-in easier.
+Don't use a cheap brush or one that's designed more for cutting in walls.
 A good brush will lay off the paint smoothly without leaving heavy brush strokes in the finish.

-Use An Airless Sprayer
+Use an Airless Sprayer

 Use the 3M hand masker to mask off the walls around the mantel with masking paper and plastic.
 I cover the fireplace brick very carefully with the white masking tape from Sherwin Williams and painter's plastic.
 White masking tape sticks to fireplace brick pretty good.
 Blue tape will fall off.

-The Best Primer and Paint for A Fireplace Mantel
+The Best Primer and Paint for a Fireplace Mantel

 For stained and varnished wood, either oil-based primer, or white shellac primer, are the best choices.
 Either one creates a bleed-resistant seal and sticks well to prepped wood.
 If the surface has already been painted, you may or may not have to use primer.
 When painting over oil paint, you should definitely prime first with a latex bonding primer before applying the new paint.